 - Maintaining family homeostasis

-Models for the Development of Anorexia
+Models for Developing Anorexia Nervosa

 Anorexia as Defense Against Sexual Desires